blackarck/terms-of-services/TermsOfServices..md

-# Vivek Sharma TERMS OF SERVICE
+# TERMS OF SERVICE

-Last Updated: 04-Apr-2021
+Last Updated: 25-Nov-2024

 These terms of service ("Terms") apply to your access and use of Lotto/Hang Byte/WEBSITE and Web Applications (the "Service").
 Please read them carefully.